genesis-community/jumpbox-genesis-kit/MANUAL.md

     generate a new key in the process.
 This is useful if, for example, a key has been lost or compromised.
 The old certificate will be revoked.

+  - `generate-vpn-config <user>` - Generate a client certificate (if missing) and a new (or updated) openvpn config file for a given user

 # Examples